Ghost-IU/Miss-Evie/README.md

 Skittbot for Stickers module and memes in extras module.

-1maverick1 for many stuffs.

 AyraHikari for weather modules and some other stuffs.

-RealAkito for reverse search modules.

 MrYacha for connections module